BOARD OF DIRECTORS

 VIRGINIA BERTA BOGERT, President Emerita, Community Liaison

 Virginia has directed, written, edited, and produced award-winning media for nearly three decades, from features, shorts, and commercials, to corporate, documentaries, and television.
 Her company Laughing Dog Pictures focuses on human rights issues, citizenry, and the Arts, for non-profit organizations.
-Her many credits include award-winning documentaries for Public Television, international commercials, and programs for MoPop during her tenure as Director of Film and Media.
+Her many credits include award-winning documentaries for Public Television, Pike Place Market: Soul of a City, Healing a Soldier’s Heart, The Hands That Feed Us; international commercials and programs for MoPop during her tenure as Director of Film and Media.
 Her comedic short, The Delivery, a SIFF Fly Film, won Best Short recognition, an Accolade Award, and screens on Alaska Airlines.
 Her dramatic short Tootie Pie premiered at Seattle International Film Festival, screened at Langston Hughes Art Center, Tacoma Art Museum, and on PBS.
 Virginia was a Seattle International Film Festival juror and a supervising producer for SIFF's Fly Films.
 She has created countless Microsoft case studies, videos for MTV web, was a field producer for Today Show and Food Channel, and created National Endowment for the Arts documentaries for WA State Arts Commission (American Masterworks).
 Her PSA for the United Nations was distributed world-wide.
 Virginia holds a BA in English from NYU, a Masters in Media Ecology/Communications - Cinema Studies from NYU, and Certification in Educational TV from SUNY.
 She's been a member of Women in Film Seattle since its 1990 inception and president for ten years.
-She co-founded and is the director of Post Alley Film Festival postalleyfilmfestival.com, a female-centric shorts film fest.
+She co-founded and is the director of Post Alley Film Festival postalleyfilmfestival.com, a woman-centric shorts film fest.
 Virginia also teaches documentary filmmaking and is an advisor at University of Washington and Seattle Film Institute.
 Email: firstname.lastname@example.org

 Virginia sites The Piano to be one of her top ten favorite narrative films by virtue of its unique vision and lyrical story telling through a woman's lens.
 New Zealand born Jane Campion is the first woman to win a Palme d'Or and the second to be nominated for a best director Oscar.
 "Filmmaking is not about whether you're a man or a woman…but women are going to tell different stories – there would be many more stories in the world if women were making more films." – J. Campion